 This helps us find plans that cover your condition and avoid claim rejection

 Some plans are available only after a certain time

 It is clear that the end users (customers/Patients) only bear the resultant effect of all kinds of inflation (food, education, healthcare); of which Healthcare inflation is the most intimidating as it is said to grow at an alarmingly high rate of 15-18% per year.
 Consumers suffer by paying heavy premiums for their health coverage that is in addition to the higher costs they pay for food, their child's education, car loans, house rent etc.

-While medical emergencies are hard to avoid or control, it seems plausible to control the rising healthcare costs through a health insurance and to even control the ever increasing health insurance premiums.
-The below mentioned factors would prevent you from paying higher amount as premium.
+While medical emergencies are hard to avoid or control, it seems plausible to control the rising healthcare costs through health insurance and to even control the ever-increasing health insurance premiums.
+The below-mentioned factors would prevent you from paying a higher amount as premium.

-Individual health plan is one where only a single person is insured against medical emergencies.
+The individual health plan is one where only a single person is insured against medical emergencies.
 Whereas a family floater insures members like husband, wife and kid(s), or one’s parents.
-Now, suppose a family of 3; Husband (42 years), Wife (40 years) and Child (17 years) want to buy a health insurance.
-They can either buy a family floater of 3 lakh (costs 9000 a year) or 3 individual policies of 3 lakh (costs 13,000 a year) each.
+Now, suppose a family of 3; Husband (42 years), Wife (40 years) and Child (17 years) want to buy health insurance.
+They can either buy a family floater of 3 Lakh (costs 9000 a year) or 3 individual policies of 3 Lakh (costs 13,000 a year) each.

 The family floater surely seems like a good bargain but may as well seem pricey after one considers this scenario, where only family floater is bought: